sfazliddinov385/defender-detection-engineering-lab/attack-chain/1-initial-access-T1110.md

 ```

 ![DeviceLogonEvents showing failed then successful logons](../screenshots/01-stage1-logon-events.png)
-*Failed logons, then a success, all from 192.168.74.136.
-That's a brute force that worked.*
+*Failed logons followed by a success, all from 192.168.74.136 — a successful brute force.*

 ## What Defender did

-Defender saw all of it.
-Every failed and successful logon was recorded and easy to query.
+Defender recorded all of it.
+Every failed and successful logon was captured and easy to query.
 But the built-in detection raised **no incident**.
-Repeated NTLM failures ending in a success, with a real (if weak) password, didn't cross Defender's threshold.
+Repeated NTLM failures ending in a success, with a real (if weak) password, did not cross Defender's threshold.

 This is the first example of the project's theme: having the data is not the same as catching the attack.

 ## Tier 1 triage

-If this had alerted, here's how I'd work it:
+If this had alerted, the triage process would be:

 - **Pattern:** a burst of `LogonFailed` from one IP, ending in `LogonSuccess` for the same account.
 High-confidence brute force.
-- **Source:** the IP (192.168.74.136) is on the lab network but isn't a known admin box.
+- **Source:** the IP (192.168.74.136) is on the lab network but is not a known admin host.
 Suspicious.
 - **Verdict:** True Positive (in the lab).
-In a real job I'd check if that IP is an expected jump box and whether this account normally uses RDP.
+In a production environment I would check whether that IP is an expected jump box and whether this account normally uses RDP.

 ## Detection takeaway

-You can catch RDP brute force from `DeviceLogonEvents` by counting failures per source IP in a time window and flagging the success after.
-Default Defender didn't do that here on its own.
-That's the whole reason detection engineering and hunting matter, even with a good EDR.
+You can catch RDP brute force from `DeviceLogonEvents` by counting failures per source IP in a time window and flagging the success that follows.
+Default Defender did not do that here on its own.
+That is the reason detection engineering and hunting matter, even with a good EDR.